What Is Virtual Volunteering?

 Why Should I Engage In Virtual Volunteer Opportunities?

 Besides the fact that you are helping others, there are several great reasons to consider engaging in a virtual volunteer opportunity.
-Compared to doing traditional volunteer work, virtual volunteers engaging in remote opportunities have much more flexibility in offering their time and resources.
-Because you’re not limited by a specific location, you can use your extra time taking part in a virtual opportunity to help organizations on the other side of the country or even on the other side of the world!
+Compared to doing traditional volunteer work, virtual volunteers engaging in remote opportunities or tasks have much more flexibility in offering their time and resources.
+Because you’re not limited by a specific location or hours, you can use your extra time taking part in a virtual opportunity to help organizations on the other side of the country or even on the other side of the world!

 Other reasons to consider engaging in a virtual volunteering opportunity, according to balance small business: you can work for multiple causes and organizations, you can spend more time volunteering, you can find opportunities that match your unique skills and passions, and you can fulfill education goals or hit career path milestones.

 Helping others is the prime motivator for volunteering.
 But there’s something else that drives people.
 Helping others just feels good.
 And it appears that it’s good for us!
 This is just as true for digital volunteers as it is for traditional volunteers.
 Look at these results from a 2013 study by UnitedHealth Group:

 - 76 percent of people who volunteered in the last twelve months said that volunteering has made them feel healthier

 - 94 percent of people who volunteered in the last twelve months said that volunteering improved their mood

 - 78 percent of them said that volunteering lowered their stress levels

 - 96 percent reported that volunteering enriched their sense of purpose in life